bivvo/vending-machine/README.md

 dotnet run in VendingMachine.Api and ng serve in the VendingMachine.UI

 This product is very incomplete due to limited time and having not worked with the latest version of Angular.
-The older version (AngularJS) is severly deprecated and out of date.
+The older version (AngularJS) that I heavily used is severly deprecated and out of date.